 Paradise Valley is a decidedly white-collar town, with fully 94.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Paradise Valley is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Paradise Valley who work in management occupations (18.86%), sales jobs (13.81%), and healthcare (13.42%).

 Of important note, Paradise Valley is also a town of artists.
 Paradise Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Paradise Valley’s character.

-A relatively large number of people in Paradise Valley telecommute to their jobs.
-Overall, about 14.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.09% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Paradise Valley in 2010 was $94,026, which is wealthy relative to Arizona and the nation.
 This equates to an annual income of $376,104 for a family of four.
 However, Paradise Valley contains both very wealthy and poor people as well.

 The people who call Paradise Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paradise Valley residents report their race to be White, followed by Asian.
 Important ancestries of people in Paradise Valley include English, Irish, Italian, and Russian.

 The most common language spoken in Paradise Valley is English.
 Other important languages spoken here include Spanish and Russian.